uDig/udig-extras/jai-imageio/README.md

 jai-imageio
 ===========

-This provides OSGi Bundles and native Fragments for [Java Advanced Imaging (JAI) and JAI ImageIO](http://en.wikipedia.org/wiki/Java_Advanced_Imaging) Java Extension.
+This project provides modules to build OSGi Bundles and native Fragments for [Java Advanced Imaging (JAI) and JAI ImageIO](http://en.wikipedia.org/wiki/Java_Advanced_Imaging) Java Extension.
 At the moment native support is available for

  * Windows 32bit